 Current Team Members

 Working on issues of violence against women (VAW) in India, I often heard about Brazil in comparison to my country.
-These parallels stemmed from both being populous and large economy Global South nations where VAW is a major public health concern.
-I always wondered if lessons from Brazil could be applied to India and that is what I do through my work with the Lesser Research Collective.
+These parallels stemmed from both being populous and large emerging economies where VAW is a major public health concern.
+I wondered if there are linkages between understanding and alleviating this issue in India and Brazil, and that is what I attempt through my work with the Lesser Research Collective.

 I hold a Bachelor’s Degree in Dental Surgery from Manipal University, India and a Master of Public Health in Health Policy, Economics and Finance from Tata Institute of Social Sciences, India.
 Prior to beginning my doctorate in Sociology at Emory University, I worked in public health research with non-profit organizations in India.
-I focused on women’s health issues and my work on VAW during childbirth and interventions with health care providers motivated me to pursue a doctoral degree.
+I focused on women’s health issues and my work on violence against women during childbirth in India motivated me to pursue a doctoral degree.

 Over two summers in Brazil, I compiled four types of sources from 1924 to 2018: (1) literary sources, (2) visual sources, (3) medical records, and (4) oral narratives.
 Using literary analysis of themes and representations, I analyze visual and literary sources of Leprosy in Brazil.

 I gathered oral narratives of healthcare workers and patients through snowball sampling in two leprosaria, a state reference hospital, and local clinics.
 I used medical records (1920s-1980s) from the Emilio Ribas Public Health Museum’s archives in São Paulo that show a narrative of the patient’s lives in the leprosaria, detailing runaways, removed children, etc. and clinical treatment.
 The pool of sources helps understand life when labelled a “leper” in Brazil.